telerik/kendo-ui-core/docs/AngularJS/global-events.md

 ---
-title: Global events in Angular-Kendo
+title: Global Kendo UI events in AngularJS
 ---

 {% raw %}

-# Global events in Angular-Kendo
+# Global Kendo UI events in AngularJS

-Angular-Kendo emits a `"kendoWidgetCreated"` event for each widget which is created, and a `"kendoRendered"` event after all widgets defined in the page were created.
+The Kendo UI directives emit a `"kendoWidgetCreated"` event for each widget which is created, and a `"kendoRendered"` event after all widgets defined in the page were created.

 ## `kendoWidgetCreated`